-Every business strives to acquire the biggest share of it’s targeted market.
-Whether a company merges with a different brand or is planning to launch a new product to the market under a different brand name, multi-branding marketing comes in handy.
+Every business strives to acquire the biggest share of its targeted market.
+It’s not uncommon for businesses to create new products or offer new services with a different brand name, And this is where multi-branding marketing comes into play.
 In this article, we will explain the basics of the multi-brand strategy and share some tips on how to successfully implement it for your business.

 What Is a Multi-Branding Strategy?

-The multi-branding strategy refers to the company’s approach to introducing different brands or products within the same market segment under a different or same company name.
-For instance, Facebook owns Instagram and WhatsUp which are both mobile applications but don’t have the name mentioned in the brand’s title.
-Another example is FedEx that uses its brand in the title of each separate service such as FedEx Cargo, FedEx Office, etc.
+Multi-branding strategy refers to a practice in which one business creates and promotes multiple brands within the same market.
+This approach helps companies target all customer segments as different services with different marketing styles cater to every individual in their own way.
+One famous example of a multi-branding strategy is Meta (Facebook) – it owns Instagram and WhatsApp which are both mobile applications but don’t have the name mentioned in the brand’s title.
+Another example is FedEx which uses its brand in the title of each separate service such as FedEx Cargo, FedEx Office, etc.

 Whether you use the same parent company name for your product or don’t want to mention the parent company in the title, all of these brands should be managed properly and, moreover, separately.
 A multi-brand marketing strategy allows businesses to ensure their brands are positioned and promoted within the same market addressing separate target audiences without creating internal competition.